Respecting Treatment Choices

 As if having our lives altered by psoriatic arthritis wasn’t hard enough, we also face harsh judgment from those who disapprove of how we treat our conditions.
 Most shocking is that the people who are often the most judgmental also suffer from a painful chronic condition.

-One way is not the only way.
+One way to treat PsA is not the only way

 People who opt for pharmaceutical treatment often criticize those who treat their condition naturally - and vice versa.
 Even if there was a cure for psoriatic arthritis, there is no reason to shame or belittle how someone chooses to medicate.